 Harvard Framework for HRM

-The Harvard Framework for Human Resource Management, also known as the Harvard model, is a theoretical framework that explains how the various aspects of HRM relate to one another and how they affect the performance of an organization.
+The Harvard Framework for HRM Human Resource Management, also known as the Harvard model, is a theoretical framework that explains how the various aspects of HRM relate to one another and how they affect the performance of an organization.
 At Harvard University in the 1980s, Michael Beer, Nitin Nohria, and others developed the model.
 There are six interconnected components to the framework: situational factors, partner interests, HRM strategy decisions, HR results, long haul outcomes, and an input circle.

 The principal part, situational factors, refers to the outer and inner variables that influence HRM choices, for example, industry patterns, authoritative culture, and legitimate guidelines.
 Identifying and balancing the interests of various stakeholders, such as customers, shareholders, and employees, is the second aspect of stakeholder interests.
 HRM strategy decisions are the third part, which refers to the HR arrangements and practices chosen by the association, like enrolment, preparing, and pay.